naseem-qa/a-Learning-Journal-/final-reading.md

 # What makes a computer a computer?
 ----

-it’s like a tool human being use to help in different life the basic concept of how it works is input processing and output till now it works as same as the old machine how info represent in computer
+*t’s like a tool human being use to help in different life the basic concept of how it works is input processing and output till now it works as same as the old machine how info represent in computer